 The new route will join Kitsap Transit's Bremerton Fast Ferry, which launched service last year, after Kitsap County voters narrowly approved a 0.3 percent sales tax to fund the new fleet of passenger ferries.

-Kitsap County commuters returning to work after the Thanksgiving weekend will have a new — fast — way to get to downtown Seattle.
+UPDATE: Kitsap County commuters have a new — fast — way to get to downtown Seattle.

-The Kingston Fast Ferry, a passengers-only boat capable of making the Kingston-to-Seattle trip in 39 minutes, will start regular service on Monday, Nov.
-26, Kitsap Transit announced.
+The Kingston Fast Ferry, a passengers-only boat capable of making the Kingston-to-Seattle trip in 39 minutes, started regular service on Monday.

 The new route will join Kitsap Transit’s Bremerton Fast Ferry, which launched service last year, after Kitsap County voters narrowly approved a 0.3 percent sales tax to fund the new fleet of passenger ferries.
 That route has a long history of passenger-ferry service, but it had been absent for about a decade.

 The agency plans to launch a Southworth route in 2020.

 - Microsoft pledges $500 million to tackle housing crisis in Seattle, Eastside